 It is understood that the City has established a workweek for each covered employee which meets the requirements of the FLSA and which will not result in overtime compensation as part of a normal work schedule.
 Each non-exempt employee shall be assigned a designated FLSA workweek for the correct calculation of overtime.
-The designated workweek shall not change unless extraordinary circumstances require a change in the employee's regular work schedule due to operational need.
-A change in the designated FLSA workweek shall be recommended by the Department Head and approved by the Director of Human Resources.
+This designated workweek shall not change unless extraordinary circumstances require a change in the employee's regular work schedule due to operational need.
+A change in the designated FLSA workweek shall be recommended by the Department Head and approved by the Human Resources Director.